osquery/osquery/docs/wiki/installation/cli-flags.md

 See the **tls**/[remote](../deployment/remote.md) plugin documentation.
 An enrollment process will be used to allow server-side implemented authentication and identification/authorization.
 You must provide an endpoint relative to the `--tls_hostname` URI.

-`--tls_enroll_max_attempts=3`
+`--tls_enroll_max_attempts=12`

 The total number of attempts that will be made to the remote enroll server if a request fails.
-If an attempt fails, it will be retried with exponential backoff, up to the max number of attempts set.
+If an attempt fails, it will be retried up to the max number of attempts set, with exponential backoff limited by the flag `--tls_enroll_max_interval`.
+If the flag is set to 0, the amount of attempts will be infinite.

+`--tls_enroll_max_interval=600`

+Maximum wait time in seconds between enroll retry attempts.
+This works in conjuction with `--tls_enroll_max_attempts`, and affects both the limited and the infinite attempts case.

 `--logger_tls_period=3`